vizicist/spacepalettepro/README.md

 Questions welcome, you can either submit an issue or email me@timthompson.com (aka <a href="https://nosuchtim.com">nosuchtim</a>)
 <p>

-<h2>Using a single Morph to do visuals with Resolume</h2>
+<h2>Using a single Morph as a visual instrument with Resolume</h2>
 <p>
-If you have Windows 10 and a Sensel Morph, you can easily run the Palette software to do visuals (only) with Resolume.
+If you have Windows 10 and a Sensel Morph, you can easily run the Palette software as a visual instrument with Resolume.
 It will even work with the demo version of Resolume Avenue or Arena.
 Here are the instructions for
 <a href="doc/using_single_morph.md">using the Palette software with a single Morph</a>.
-Configuring the music aspects of the Space Palette Pro is much more involved, see the instructions for <a href="doc/building.md">building a complete Space Palette Pro</a>.
+Configuring the musical aspects of the Space Palette Pro is much more involved, see the instructions below for that.

 <h2>Building just the controller</h2>
 <p>
-Here are the instructsions for <a href="doc/building_controller.md">building just the controller</a>, which by itself would work well in many situations, for example doing performances.
+Here are the instructions for <a href="doc/building_controller.md">building just the controller</a>, which by itself would work well in many situations, for example doing performances.
-If you've already tried out the software with four Sensel Morphs, you already have many of the things needed for the controller.
 In addition to 4 Morphs, you need the wood pieces, 2 USB hubs, the 10.1" touchscreen, and cables.

 <h2>Building a complete and standalone Space Palette Pro</h2>
 <p>